dNikolikj/dNikolikj/README.md

 ## 🔹 Repository 3: JavaScript Bank App

-💰 Developed a banking application with features like account management and transaction history.
+💰 Collaborated on a banking application with features like account management and transaction history.

 💳 Utilized modern JavaScript concepts and DOM manipulation.